Theodor Herzl: Writings

 "I consider the Jewish question neither a social nor a religious one, even though it sometimes takes these and other forms.
 It is a national question, and to solve it we must first of all establish it as an international political problem to be discussed and settled by the civilized nations of the world in council.

 "We are a people—one people.

 "We have sincerely tried everywhere to merge with the national communities in which we live, seeking only to preserve the faith of our fathers.
 It is not permitted us.
 In vain are we loyal patriots, sometimes superloyal; in vain do we make the same sacrifices of life and property as our fellow citizens; in vain do we strive to enhance the fame of our native lands in the arts and sciences, or her wealth by trade and commerce.
 In our native lands where we have lived for centuries we are still decried as aliens, often by men whose ancestors had not yet come at a time when Jewish sighs had long been heard in the country ..."

 "Oppression and persecution cannot exterminate us.
 No nation on earth has endured such struggles and sufferings as we have.
 Jew-baiting has merely winnowed out our weaklings; the strong among us defiantly return to their own whenever persecution breaks out ..."

 "Wherever we remain politically secure for any length of time, we assimilate.
 I think this is not praiseworthy ..."

-"Israel is our unforgettable historic homeland ..."
+"Palestine is our unforgettable historic homeland ..."

 "Let me repeat once more my opening words: The Jews who will it shall achieve their State.
 We shall live at last as free men on our own soil, and in our own homes peacefully die.
 The world will be liberated by our freedom, enriched by our wealth, magnified by our greatness.
 And whatever we attempt there for our own benefit will redound mightily and beneficially to the good of all mankind."